 First and foremost, you have an initial enrollment opportunity to join the TRS-Care program upon retirement, which is your "Initial Enrollment Period."

-If you decide not to enroll in the TRS-Care program at retirement, there are only two other potential opportunities for you to enroll in the TRS-Care program:
+If you decide not to enroll in the TRS-Care program at retirement, you may enroll when you turn 65 or if you experience a special enrollment event:

 - At age 65.
 At that time, you may enroll in the TRS-Care Medicare Advantage[®] medical plan and TRS-Care Medicare Rx[®] prescription drug plan, so long as you purchase and maintain Medicare Part B. Find more information on page 9. - Special Enrollment Events.
-Generally, "special enrollment events" may arise from an involuntary loss of comprehensive coverage or upon the acquisition of a new dependent through marriage, birth, adoption, or being placed for adoption.
+Generally, "Special Enrollment Events" may arise from an involuntary loss of comprehensive coverage or by adding a new dependent through marriage, birth, adoption, or being placed for adoption.

 Find more information on page 10.